-Purpose of Dedication Description Assumed Responsible Public Park Infinity Auto Salvage Primary: City Improved Intersection at University and Bay Road a.
+Purpose of Description Assumed Responsible Public Park Infinity Auto Salvage Primary: City Secondary: First development that occurs that is directly adjacent Improved Intersection at University and Bay Road a.
 Up to 2' on the University side of 4 Corners, and up to 12' on Bay Rd side of 4 Corners () b.
-2' on the south side For North Side: First major development that occurs on the vacant Four Corners site ( Less widening may be required than is stated).

-Purpose of Dedication Description Assumed Responsible For South Side: First major development that occurs on the south side of Bay Road.
+2' on the south side, if no loop is built For North Side: First major development that occurs at on the vacant Four Corners site ( Less widening may be required than is stated here).
+For South Side: CityFirst major development that occurs on the south side of Bay Road.
 Widen Bay Road a.
 Pulgas to Tara Road; 18' dedication/easement from north side. b.
 Tara Road to Infinity Salvage; 10' dedication/easement from north side Primary: City Secondary: Pulgas to Tara: First development that occurs that is directly adjacent to the south side.
 Tara to Salvage: First development that occurs that is directly adjacent to the north side.
 Widen Pulgas Widen Pulgas Avenue by approximately 8' on the east side to add bike/pedestrian facilities.
-Primary: First major non- residential development that occurs north of Pulgas Avenue Optional Roundabout(s) Bay Road & Tara Road () New East/West Connector and Pulgas Avenue () Primary: First development that occurs that is directly adjacent. ( Roundabouts are not required if a four- way signalized intersection is provided instead in the same location)
+Primary: First major non- residential development that occurs north of Pulgas Avenue Optional Roundabout(s) Bay Road &amp; Tara Road () New East/West Connector and Pulgas Avenue () Primary: First development that occurs that is directly adjacent. ( Roundabouts at this intersection may are not be required if a four-way signalized intersection is provided instead in the same location) Optional Loop Road From City of Menlo Park, to widen University for new Loop Road intersection.
+Primary: City, if project is feasible.